sopherapps/scdb/docs/HOW_IT_WORKS.md

     - the `last_offset` header is then updated to `last_offset + get_size_of_kv(kv)` [get_size_of_kv gets the total size of the entry in bits]
 6. If this `key_value_offset` is non-zero, it is possible that the value for that key has already been set.
     - retrieve the key at the given `key_value_offset`.
-(Do note that there is a 4-byte number `key_size` before the key.
-That number gives the size of the key).
+(Do note that there is a 4-byte number `size` before the key.
+That number gives the size of the key-value entry).
-    - if this key is the same as the key passed, we have to update it by deleting then inserting it again:
+    - if this key is the same as the key passed, we have to update it appending it to the bottom of file and overwriting its index value:
-        - update the `deleted` of the key-value entry to 1
         - The key-value entry (with all its data including `key_size`, `expiry` (got from ttl from user), `value_size` , `value`, `deleted`) is appended to the end of the file at offset `last_offset`
         - the `last_offset` is then inserted at `index_address` in place of the former offset